Updated February 7, 2026

 I used a paint brush in the hard-to-reach places and along the carpet line.

-Last thing was to clean up around the fireplace surround.
-I scraped off a few bits of clay with a razor, and then brushed on high heat appliance paint on the surround.
-This helped make all the edges look crisper.
-I could have used a high heat appliance spray paint, but then that would have been MORE taping.
+Last thing: cleaning up around the fireplace surround.
+I scraped off a few bits of clay with a razor, then brushed on black high-heat paint on the surround to make all the edges look crisper.
+I could have used the spray version, but that would have meant MORE taping.
 No thanks.

 And here she is!

-Check out this Butler’s Pantry I also built for my brother.
+I also built a butler’s pantry for this same brother’s house.
 I’m the best sister ever.

 Thanks for reading!
-Leave a comment if you have any questions.
+Drop a comment below if you have any questions – I’m happy to help.

 What was the overall cost for the material and how long did this project take?